How to fit Disc Pads

 Test the brake pedal, ensuring that it is firm before you drive off.

-Congratulations you have just completed the fitting of new front disc brake pads.
+You just completed fitting of new front disc brake pads.

 How do we know when it is time to replace brake pads?

-When you can hear a grinding sound coming from the wheels when applying brakes, or a light scraping sound while driving.
+When you can hear a grinding sound coming from the wheels when applying brakes, or a light scraping sound while driving and/or the brake pedal is low or spongy.